ekedonald/Git-Project/README.md

 ### Heading 3
 ```

-2. Empashis: asterisks or underscore is used to emphasize text.
+2. Empashis: Asterisks or Underscores are used to emphasize text.

 ```md
 *italic* or _italic_
 **bold** or __bold__
 ```

-3. List: markdown has support for both ordered abd unordered list.
+3. List: Markdown has support for both ordered abd unordered list.

 * Unordered List Example: